UNIVERSITY OF MARY WASHINGTON

-Students must attend an introductory meeting with the chair on Wednesday, January 17 at 5 p.m. in Monroe 346.
-Students must also attend a departmental workshop on their presentations during the last week of classes on Monday, April 23 (location TBD).
+Students must attend an introductory meeting with the chair on Monday, January 10, at 5 pm.
+Students must also attend a departmental workshop on their presentations at 5 pm on Monday April 18.

 The final assignment is the Senior Thesis itself.
 It must be thirty-to-forty pages long plus notes and bibliography.
 The finished research paper is due on Monday, March 28 at noon (the title of the research paper and abstract are also to be sent electronically on this date to firstname.lastname@example.org) and will be returned in edited form to students on Monday, Apr 4.
 The revised Senior Thesis is due on Monday, April 18.
 NOTE: An additional electronic copy of the final revised paper must be sent to email@example.com by the day of the Symposium.

 Rewrites.
 To encourage and facilitate further development of your writing skills, the department requires a rewrite of each assignment.
 The first version of each assignment must be complete and polished, i.e. the first submission is not a rough draft.
 Faculty mentors will then provide guidance and suggestions toward improving that version.
 It is within an individual instructor’s prerogative to refuse to review an incomplete or late first submission.
-Again, each mentor will determine how he or she will use the first submission in determining the final grade for each assignment.
+Again, each mentor will determine how they will use the first submission in determining the final grade for each assignment.

 Bibliographic Format.
 All written work must conform to the Chicago Manual of Style, the authoritative source for the form of bibliographic citation the department has adopted.
 This is the format required in AMST 201; no other format (e.g. MLA or APA) is acceptable.
 Students may consult Kate L. Turabian, A Manual for Writers, or an equivalent abridgement of the Chicago Manual of Style.
 [Note the most recent versions of the Chicago Manual of Style (17th) and Turabian (8th) include updated information for electronic citations.
 Be sure to use the newest editions.]